Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Approximations

+which still satisfies $(P+q)^2 \gg q_z^2 + q_\perp^2$, remaining within the eikonal framework without requiring additional Wilson line structures or medium recoil.
+This correction is encoded in the $\gamma$-factor,

+which arises naturally during the calculation, with $\gamma \to 1$ as $q_\perp/P^+ \to 0$.
+In this way, $\gamma$ gives precise meaning to the broadening formation time $\tau_B$: the condition $\gamma \neq 1$ defines the kinematical regime in which sub-Regge corrections become important.
+The present work incorporates these effects by extending the kinematic range to

-There are some formal subtleties associated with the sub-eikonal correction, especially at higher orders.
-One is the question of the cross-diagram in the double scattering amplitude.
-In \cref{crossed} we demonstrate that this diagram will not contribute provided unitarity is preserved.
-The other is to what extent the source term $J(\pperp)$ varies slowly with $\pperp$.
-We demonstrate in \cref{AmplitudeCalcualtion} that the source term varies slowly with $\pperp$ up to order $1/(P^+)^4$.
+significantly enlarging the domain of applicability compared to the conventional Regge treatment.
+There are some formal subtleties associated with the sub-Regge correction at higher orders, including the role of the cross-diagram in the double scattering amplitude (addressed in \cref{crossed}) and the slow variation of the source term $J(p_\perp)$ with $p_\perp$ (demonstrated to hold up to order $1/(P^+)^4$ in \cref{FormalSubltleties}).